njgit/App-Pipeline-Lite/README.md

         └── tiffiny-filterseq.txt -> /filter-seq/output/run1/job3/seq/filterseq.txt
 ```

-Check the raw "command" file using
+Check the raw "command" file using.

 ```bash
 plite vg feature-seq
 ```

-If you don't want to actually dispatch(execute the commands) the pipeline, then
+If you don't want to actually dispatch the pipeline(execute the commands), then
 use the -m switch (or --smoke-test)

 ```bash